-In the late 1990's, exploratory drilling revealed the existence of a very large copper deposit located adjacent to the old mine workings, but at a far greater depth of 4,500 to 7,000 feet below the surface.
+In the late 1990s, exploratory drilling revealed the existence of a very large copper deposit located adjacent to the old mine workings, but at a far greater depth of 4,500 to 7,000 feet below the surface.
 This will require us to sink deep shafts and tunnels to access the ore body.
 Once we have done this, we will complete a model of the precise geotechnical conditions and determine if it is feasible to construct the mine.

 Developing a mine a mile to a mile and a half beneath the surface, where the temperatures are up to 175 degrees Fahrenheit, is not only technologically difficult, but also an extremely expensive and financially risky proposition.
-Initially it will involve \$750 million in exploration and feasibility work.
-If the mine is feasible, Resolution Copper will spend at least \$4 billion toward capital investment before mine construction is finished and we ship our first load of copper.
-Resolution Copper has not made the final determination as to the economic and technological feasibility of mining this ore body.
-Despite a high level of confidence on the part of our engineering team, it will require a \$750 million investment before we can make this determination.
+An investment of approximately \$1 billion is required to carry out exploration and feasibility study work with more that \$410 million having already been spent.
+If the mine is economically and technically feasible, Resolution Copper will spend at least \$4 billion toward capital investment before mine construction is finished and we ship our first load of copper.
+Resolution Copper has not made the final determination as to the economic and ENVIRONMENTAL MANAGEMENT SYSTEM technological feasibility of mining this ore body.
+Despite a high level of confidence on the part of our engineering team, it will require an additional investment of approximately \$530 million before we can make this determination.

-To secure this type of investment, we believe it is critical both to possess an ownership interest in most of the land where we will be operating and to provide an adequate safety buffer around the mining area.
+To secure this type of investment, we believe it is critical both to possess an ownership interest in the land where we will be operating and to provide an adequate safety buffer around the mining area.
 Further, the area around the project is intermixed with public and Resolution's private lands preventing a safe and workable approach to mine permitting, development and operation.
-In addition, because we will intensively use the Oak Flat area for the mine, most of the land we are seeking to acquire, except for Apache Leap, will have a limited lifespan for continued public use in order to maintain safety for the public.
+In addition, because we will intensively use the Oak Flat area for the mine, the land we are seeking to acquire will have a limited lifespan for continued public use in order to maintain safety for the public in proximity to the mine.

-We realize that our land exchange will result in the loss of a Forest Service campground and other public recreation, but believe that this legislation provides for a beneficial transfer of lands with the added potential of a mine that will only enhance the national interest in this exchange.
-Why?
-Because once operational, this mine would provide approximately 20 percent of the Nation's annual needs for copper from a safe, domestic source for approximately 50 years.
+We realize that our land exchange will result in the loss of a Forest Service campground and some other public recreation, but believe that this legislation more than compensates for those losses with the conveyance of high quality ecological and recreational land to the United States.
+Once operational this mine would provide approximately 25 percent of the Nation's annual needs for copper from a safe, domestic source for approximately 50 years.

 Building upon the national interest I have just outlined, allow me to explain the significant economic and fiscal impact the mine will have.
 The ore body is located in a region with over 100 years of mining history known as the "Copper Triangle."
-This region has suffered with high unemployment for a number of years and our mine is expected to bring 1,400 permanent, high quality, technical jobs directly affiliated with the mine (1,200 direct jobs and 200 contract jobs) and a large number of service related jobs to the region.
+This region has suffered with high unemployment for a number of years and our mine is expected to bring 1,400 permanent, high quality, technical jobs directly affiliated with the mine (1,200 direct jobs and 200 contract jobs) and a large number (4,400) of service related jobs to the region.
 Further, we anticipate the creation of several thousand jobs during the construction phase of the mine.